RafaelCecchin/pg-import/readme.md

 # PostgreSQL Copy

 ## Description
-Node CLI script to transfer data between PostgreSQL databases easily.
+Node script to transfer data between PostgreSQL databases easily.

 ## How to use